palaks009/palaks009/README.md

 👋 Hello, I’m Palak
-👀 always looking for opportunities to create and learn 🌱 I’m currently learning Angular
+👀 always looking for opportunities to create and learn and currently, 🌱 I’m learning Angular